AnaMGuzman/JPLDhabla/README.md

 # 🗣️ Speech Helper App for Kids

 **An interactive educational application designed to support children with speech and pronunciation development.**
-The project integrates accessibility, playful interaction, and real-time feedback using technologies such as **React** and **Vosk**.
+The project integrates accessibility, playful interaction, and real-time feedback using technologies such as **React** and **gTTS (Google Text-to-Speech)**.

 ---

 ## 🌟 Overview

 **Speech Helper App for Kids** is a collaborative non-commercial project first conceived in 2025.
-Its purpose is to provide children with a supportive environment to practice pronunciation through visual exercises, animations, and offline speech recognition.
+Its purpose is to provide children with a supportive environment to practice pronunciation through visual exercises, animations, and interactive feedback.

 ---